greggigon/my-personal-kanban/README.md

 ### Functionality

-The functionality is very simple and basic.
-For a short screencast demo you can navigate to this link [link to follow].
+TThe functionality is very simple and basic.
+For a short screencast demo you can navigate to [Github pages](http://greggigon.github.io/my-personal-kanban/) .

-You should be able to create multiple Kanban boards with 2,3,4 and 6 columns, name columns and delete kanban.
+Kanban boards with 2,3,4 and 6 columns, name columns and delete kanban.

 You can add cards to columns and drag them between columns as well as remove them.